ctsudev/development_challenge/README.md

 The goal of this part is to succeed in displaying a first list of subjects

-- Object :  Subjects must be stored in a Pg database served to the Angular frontend via a Node API
+- Objective :  Subjects must be stored in a PostgreSQL database served to the Angular frontend via a Node API
 - Story 1 :    As an anonymous user, I can see a list of all subjects
 - Database :
   - server name : pgdev